Road Scholar Director

 Tom McCabe, John Ventura, and Greg Montanaro

-Justin Detwiler has been an architect at John Milner Architects since 2005.
+Justin Detwiler is a Senior Project Manager with John Milner Architects, which he joined in 2005.
 His experience includes architectural design and historic preservation, and he manages both residential and institutional projects.
 A resident of Philadelphia’s historic Germantown neighborhood, Justin is active within the city’s historic preservation community and serves on the Architectural Committee of the Philadelphia Historical Commission.
-He has served on the Board of Directors of several non-profit organizations including his tenure as a founding board member of Hidden City Philadelphia.
-Justin was selected for England’s prestigious “Summer School” of the Attingham Trust for the Study of Historic Houses and Collections in 2013 and his award-winning designs have been published in Architectural Digest, Period Homes, Traditional Home, and numerous magazines and books.
+He has served on the Board of Directors of several non-profit organizations including Hidden City Philadelphia and the Elfreth’s Alley Association.
+He currently serves as Chair of the Property Committee of PhilaLandmarks, and on the Building and Grounds Committee of the Woodmere Art Museum, where he has been active with campaign to save St. Michael’s Hall.
+Justin was selected for England’s prestigious “Royal Collection Studies” program of the Royal Collection Trust, and the “Summer School” of the Attingham Trust for the Study of Historic Houses and Collections.
+His award-winning architectural designs have been published in Architectural Digest, World of Interiors, Flower Magazine, and numerous magazines and books.
 As the owner of Three Evergreen Antiques, Justin enjoys collecting and selling American and European antiques and decorative arts.

-For a second term ending at the Annual Meeting in 2022:
+For a third term ending at the Annual Meeting in 2025:

 Gregory Cranford, AIA is an architect at HOK, where he is a Senior Principal with a focus on design.
 For 12 years prior to joining HOK, Greg was a partner at BBG-BBGM.
 The firms merged in 2013.
 He has a strong background in adaptive reuse/preservation, urban design and mixed-use projects including hotel/residential and retail.
 He has led the design of large-scale developments in the U.S. and internationally, including projects in China, India, Malaysia and Korea.
 His most recent project, The Atlantis Resort in Sanya, China was just awarded the Best New Resort in Asia.
 Greg holds a Master of Architecture from Rice University.
 He resides in New York City.